NoemiBuri/seminar/README.md

 ![Screenshot](define_t.png)

-*Figure 2 : triangle side phaA and point pha*
+*Figure 2 : triangle side ha and point pha*

 To calculate the vector direction of the triangle sides the following formula is used: